ETH Research Data Management Summer School 2025

 Sessions

-- Broad introduction to research data management and aspects of open science
+- Broad introduction to research data management, the FAIR Data principles and aspects of open science

 - Daily data management during the course of a research project